ibexa/documentation-developer/docs/guide/repository.md

 #### Redis

 This cache backend is using [Redis, a in-memory data structure store](http://redis.io/), via [Redis pecl extension](https://pecl.php.net/package/redis).
-This is an alternative cache solution for [multi server (cluster) setups](clustering.md), besides using Memcached.
+This is an alternative cache solution for [multi-server (cluster) setups](clustering.md), besides using Memcached.

 **Available settings**